 Some plants don’t make it through the winter, I know, but this tale of two thymes has got me thinking that maybe slow and steady really does win the race.

 Thyme B has taken a fair old while to get to this stage, and while a ready grown plant seemed like a great idea at the time, I had no idea where Thyme A had come from.
 I could have been grown indoors, in a completely different environment to my garden.
 Maybe the thyme wasn’t ready to go outside.
 Maybe that’s why the plant wasn’t strong enough to last the winter in its new home.

-Yet Thyme B has spent time acclimatising itself to environment and surroundings.
-Whereas unknown origin Thyme A has fallen at the first sign of cold, Thyme B has grown up within the microclimate it is part of, and is now a pretty robust little thing.
+Yet Thyme B has spent time acclimatising itself to the environment and surroundings.
+Whereas unknown origin Thyme A has fallen at the first sign of cold, Thyme B has grown up within the microclimate it is part of and is now a pretty robust little thing.